 Opaque Stretch Film to Protect Products

-For storing products outdoors that are sensitive to sunlight, we recommend the use of an opaue stretch film with a UVI additive.
-As discussed above, the UVI additive will product the film from break down and the opacity of the film will protect the product.
+For storing products outdoors that are sensitive to sunlight, we recommend the use of an opaque stretch film with a UVI additive.
+As discussed above, the UVI additive will prevent the film from break down and the opacity of the film will protect the product.